Grant Shapps convenes summit with energy giants in Downing Street

 Earlier this week, Prime Minister Rishi Sunak announced that hundreds of new oil and gas licences will be granted in the UK and confirmed that north-east Scotland and the Humber have been chosen as locations for two new carbon capture usage and storage clusters.

+Mr Shapps told Times Radio the move is a “very sensible, rational thing for us to be doing”, arguing that it would be “irresponsible” not to grant the licences.

+He insisted to GB News: “Yes, we’ll have more oil and gas licences, but we’ll still meet our net zero targets because we’re also massively investing in all these renewables as well.”

-According to the Department for Energy Security and Net Zero, Shell UK aims to invest £20-25 billion in the UK energy system over the next 10 years, with more than 75% intended for low and zero-carbon products and services.
+According to the Department for Energy Security and Net Zero, Shell UK aims to invest £20 billion to £25 billion in the UK energy system over the next 10 years, with more than 75% intended for low and zero-carbon products and services.

-BP intends to invest up to £18bn in the UK to the end of 2030 and SSE plc have announced plans to invest £18bn up to 2027 in low carbon infrastructure creating 1,000 new jobs every year to 2025.
+BP intends to invest up to £18 billion in the UK to the end of 2030 and SSE plc has announced plans to invest £18 billion up to 2027 in low-carbon infrastructure, creating 1,000 jobs every year to 2025.

-Moreover, National Grid plc will be investing over £16bn in the five-year period to 2026 and EDF have outlined plans to invest £13bn to 2025.
+Moreover, National Grid plc will be investing more than £16 billion in the five-year period to 2026 and EDF has outlined plans to invest £13 billion to 2025.

-The meeting comes after BP reported on Tuesday it had made around 2.59 billion US dollars (£2 billion) in underlying replacement cost profit over the three months to the end of June.
+The meeting comes after BP reported on Tuesday that it made around 2.59 billion US dollars (£2 billion) in underlying replacement cost profit over the three months to the end of June.

 “It may not have felt that way, but (bills) would have been £1,500 on average higher if we hadn’t taxed the energy companies.